-The information must be provided not only for the payment of benefits to members and beneficiaries, but also for their possible eventual share of surplus assets, even if a draft agreement has not yet been sent
+The information must be provided not only for the payment of benefits to members and beneficiaries, but also for their possible eventual share of surplus assets.

-If the plan administrator is unable to locate a member or beneficiary to send a statement of benefits (for example: documents sent have been returned, the person has moved leaving no forwarding address, etc.), the administrator should contact Retraite Québec with a request to locate the person in question.
+If the plan administrator is unable to locate a member or beneficiary to send a statement of benefits (for example: documents sent have been returned, the person has moved leaving no forwarding address, etc.), the administrator must file a request with Retraite Québec to

 Retraite Québec locates a member or beneficiary, it invites the person in question to contact the plan administrator.